Dolphin Square: History

-In 1958, Costains sold Dolphin Square, as it was now known, for £2.4 million to Sir Maxwell Joseph, who sold it to Lintang Investments in 1959 for £3.1 million.
-Westminster City Council bought the lease of the block for £4.5 million in the mid-1960s, and subsequently sub-let it to the Dolphin Square Trust, an effective housing association, which had been newly created for the purpose.
-In January 2006, the Trust and the Council sold Dolphin Square to the American Westbrook Holdings group for £200 million.
+In 1958, Costains sold Dolphin Square for £2.4 million to Sir Maxwell Joseph, who sold it to Lintang Investments in 1959 for £3.1 million.
+Westminster City Council bought the lease of the block for £4.5 million in the mid-1960s, and subsequently sub-let it to the Dolphin Square Trust, a housing association, which had been newly created for the purpose.
+In January 2006, the Trust and the Council sold Dolphin Square to the American Westbrook Holdings group for £200 million, and in 2020, Axa Investment Managers acquired the estate on behalf of its clients.

 Accommodation is provided in 13 blocks (or "houses"), each named after a famous navigator or admiral.
 At the south (Thames) side of the Square the houses are Grenville, Drake, Raleigh and Hawkins.
 Moving from the river up the west side, there are Nelson, Howard, Beatty, and Duncan.
 A hotel and administration offices, on the north side of the Square, are in Dolphin House, previously known as Rodney.
 Heading south from the hotel there are Keyes, Hood, Collingwood and Frobisher.

-The estate contains a swimming pool, bar, brasserie (all of which were renovated in 2008), gymnasium, and shopping arcade.
-In the basement are a launderette and car park.
-A tennis court and croquet lawn overlook the River Thames.
-Until 21 January 1970, London Transport bus route 134 showed PIMLICO Dolphin Square as a destination and terminated in Chichester Street.

-On 16 September 2020, Axa Investment Managers - Real Assets, a real estate portfolio and asset manager, announced that it had acquired Dolphin Square on behalf of clients.
+Wartime intelligence and government use

+Dolphin Square played significant roles during and after World War II.
+Grenville House served as the headquarters for General De Gaulle's Free French Government-in-exile.
+Meanwhile, number 308 Hood House hosted MI5's B5(b) section, which infiltrated potentially subversive groups from 1924 to 1946.

+Cold War espionage

+The site also became notorious during the Cold War for espionage activity.
+In 1962, John Vassall, a civil servant turned Soviet spy, was arrested in apartment 807 of Hood House.

+Controversy and false allegations

+Dolphin Square was later at the centre of high-profile false allegations.
+In November 2014, the Metropolitan Police launched Operation Fairbank to investigate claims that prominent MPs had used Dolphin Square as a site for child abuse.
+Carl Beech, publicly known as "Nick", falsely alleged he was abused there as a child, leading to a parallel murder investigation named Operation Midland.
+Despite extensive media coverage and interviews with Beech by outlets such as Exaro and BBC News, the police closed the case in March 2016 with no charges filed.
+Beech was eventually convicted in 2019 for fabricating the allegations.
+The incident prompted public and institutional criticism regarding the credibility given to the accusations and the conduct of the investigation.